Matcraft94/Aurora-GLM/README.md

 - **Docstrings** in NumPy/Google format with examples
 - **Code formatting** with `ruff format`
 - **Multi-backend support** using the namespace pattern

-See [CLAUDE.md](CLAUDE.md) for detailed implementation patterns and architectural guidelines.

 ## Design Principles